 When I was 14 years old, I almost lost one of my legs.
 I was playing baseball, running track, growing up… and my adolescence came to screaming halt.
-After a few weeks of pain, I had my parents take me to the doctor, which led to a diagnoses of bone cancer in my left tibia.
+After a few weeks of pain after track practice, my parents finally took me to the doctor, which led to a diagnoses of bone cancer in my left tibia.
 A board of orthopedic surgeons reviewed my case and suggested aggressive action.
 Bless my parents for searching for any other diagnosis than radiation, chemo, and possible amputation.
 We found one, but it was just as grim.
 A staph infection in my bone.
 How it got there is a mystery, but had that reached my bone marrow, then lights out Justin.
 So I was put in the hospital the next day and had a quarter size hole of my upper tibia scoped out and grafted.

 A week later, I was still in the hospital and just silly kid trying to walk.
 It was too soon and caused swelling plus a fever spike.
 One of my original doctors was doing his rounds that day and checked on me.
 He suggested that his original diagnoses was correct and that I did have cancer all along.
 The delay increased the odds of losing my leg.
 Hearing that alone, without my parents around… kind of scary!
 But my surgeon WAS correct.
 I got my first lesson how professionals could be wrong at their jobs sometimes.
 Sound familiar weatherman haters?